zistro/renaissance/i3wm.md

   ```
   git clone https://github.com/zistro/i3fornoob.git
   ```
   * Then copy folders in the .config folder and replace all.
 You should cut and paste the default config folder in a backup folder before copying my config files incase you get into some trouble.
+Make all the .sh file executable with
+     ```
+     chmod +x filename.sh
+     ```

   * Copy theme.rasi to ~/.local/share/rofi/themes/ and change the rofi theme theme from rofi themes option in the rofi menu and save the new theme with alt+a
 * You're done and now reboot